szmoon/flask-mysql-task-app/README.md

 # flask-mysql-tasks
 Python/Flask tasks app with a visual interface.
 Uses Docker and remotely hosted MySQL database.
 Currently only has ability to add new tasks.
+Will eventually utilize task api in separate project.

 **Docker Commands:**
 ```